aeserran/Twitter-Python-LEMI-1481881775100/README.md

 3. Open the `manifest.yml` file and edit `name` and `host` fields to something else.
 Don't use the **PerInsight** as it is already taken.
 Your host name should be unique in Bluemix, i.e. not taken by someone else.
 Take a note of the **[APP_NAME]**.
 4. Set the api end point to dedicated bluemix: `cf api https://api.w3ibm.bluemix.net`
 5. Login: `cf login`.
-6. Push the application code to Bluemix: `cf push`
+6. Push the application code to Bluemix: `cf push`.
+If the application exists in Bluemix, it will overwrite the previous code and run your application.
+If no such application exists in Bluemix, application will be automatically created once it is pushed.
 7. Create a **Insights for Twitter** service.
 You can do this in two different ways: command line or Web UI.
   * **Web UI**:
     * Find your application in Bluemix dashboard and click on it.